urbit/fleet/README.md

 - `FAKE`, set this to use `-F` local fakenet

-# Requirements
+# Submodules

-These scripts use:
+This repository includes:

 - arvo @
   + automount, mounting %home on startup